Have you had your fill on learning how to trade divergences?

 That’s quite a lot to remember, isn’t it?You can write this all down in your palm and look back on it while trading.

-But if you’re the type who gets sweaty palms when you’re nervous, we wouldn’t recommend this.
+But if you’re like Eminem whose palms get sweaty, knees weak, and arms get heavy, when you’re nervous, we wouldn’t recommend this.

 You can simply bookmark this page and just revisit it when you mix up those higher lows, lower highs, lower lows, and higher highs.